-In the original Facebook post, one mother shared her frustration against adults (namely millennials) who travel to Walt Disney World without any children. her expletive-laden rant recently took the internet by storm, as thousands of Disney fans replied on social media sharing how ridiculous they believe this mother’s claims are.
-But even though many fans were quick to disagree with the angry mother’s post, others thought she may be onto something.
+In the original Facebook post, one mother shared her frustration against adults (namely millennials) who travel to Walt Disney World without any children.
+Her expletive-laden rant recently took the internet by storm, as thousands of Disney fans replied on social media, sharing how ridiculous they believe this mother’s claims are.
+But even though many fans quickly disagreed with the angry mother’s post, others thought she might be onto something.
 The New York Post even went so far as to publish an article headlined, “Sorry, childless millennials going to Disney World is weird.”
 Here’s a brief snippet of what New York Post writer Johnny Oleksinski had to say on the subject:

 Millennials are indeed in an unhealthy relationship with Disney, having granted control of so much of their leisure time and personality to a single, enormous corporate entity meant for children.
 Want to see a movie?
 Let’s go to the remake of 1994’s “The Lion King” or 1992’s “Aladdin.”
 Want to go on vacation?
 Sure, let’s jet off to the new Toy Story Land at Disney World, based on my favorite film from 1995.
 While we’re at it, why not return to the safety and comfort of the womb?

 It wasn’t long before not only millennials but childless adults (and even adults in general) clapped back at the New York Post’s article, sharing their sides of the “issue” of visiting Disney Parks without any children.
 While some parents agreed with Oleksinski’s point and said it doesn’t make sense for adults to want to go to Disney in the first place, others took to Twitter to share not only why they visit Disney but also why the article, in their opinion, didn’t make sense.
 Here are some of the highlights:

 You know what’s weirder?
 Old white dudes obsessing about whether younger people are going to Disney or not.